Annual General Meeting – 2021 Trustees Report

 The Goan Welfare Society (GWS) was founded in March 1983, to provide limited assistance to the community living in the UK.
 The original Trustees passed away and responsibility for the Charity was handed over to the Goan Association (UK) in October 2004.
 However, as required by the Charity Commission, GWS operates as an autonomous body with its own membership and raising its own funds.
 The present Trustees are: Paul De Mendonça, Norma Menezes-Rahim, Alfred Rebello, Rosy De Souza and Flavio Gracias (Chair).

-The objectives of the Charity have not changed and the Trustees continue to maintain the commitment to assist persons of Goan origin, who are in need of help and who are resident in the UK or elsewhere.
-In addition to the Trustees, two Committee members provide administrative support.
+The objectives of the Charity have not changed since its inception and the Trustees continue to maintain the commitment to assist persons of Goan origin, who are in need of help and who are resident in the UK or elsewhere.
+In addition to the Trustees, four Committee members provide administrative support.
 All office-bearers serve in a voluntary capacity.
 The Board of Trustees meet once a year to review the performance of the Charity, but day-to-day decisions are effected via emails.

-The Planned-Giving Scheme has shown a slight improvement in 2019 and the current annual income from this source is £1,097.00 (2018: £939.00).
-We really would like to encourage more of our members to join the scheme.
-A final instalment of £4,739.08 was received from the generous legacy left to GWS by Antoinette De Souza in 2017, which has allowed the Charity to further improve its financial position.
+The Planned-Giving Scheme again showed an encouraging improvement in 2020 and the current annual income from this source is £1,242.00 (2019: £1,097.00).
+We really would like to make a plea to our members to join this scheme.
 We would like to request members of the Goan Community to consider nominating the GWS in their Wills.

 The Trustees have examined the major strategic, business and operational risks, which the charity faces, and confirm that adequate operational, legal, and financial systems are in place to enable regular reports to be produced so that necessary steps can be taken to minimise these risks.

-The Charity has a strong balance sheet with liquid assets held in bank Accounts with HSBC Bank.
+The Charity continues to enjoy a strong balance sheet with liquid assets held in bank Accounts with HSBC Bank.
 The Trustees are the custodians of all assets held by the Charity.
-A large part of this asset, surplus to our requirements, has been transferred into a Deposit Account.
+A large part of this asset, surplus to our requirements, is held in a Deposit Account.
 This action gives the funds added security and also accrues a small level of interest.

-Despite our strong financial position, our fund-raising activities continued unhindered in order to be able to continue our charitable activities.
+Despite our strong financial position, our fund-raising activities will continue unabated in order to be able to service our charitable activities.